Businesses warn Trump of consequences of new Mexican tariffs

 Trump said the percentage will gradually increase — up to 25% — until the migration problem is remedied.

-"Mexico has taken advantage of the United States for decades," Trump said in a tweet.
+"Mexico has taken advantage of the United States for decades," Trump said in a tweet Friday.
 "Because of the Dems, our Immigration Laws are BAD.
 Mexico makes a FORTUNE from the U.S., have for decades, they can easily fix this problem.
 Time for them to finally do what must be done!"

 Trump's decision showed the administration going to new lengths, and looking for new levers, to pressure Mexico to take action — even if those risk upending other policy priorities, like the United States-Mexico-Canada Agreement, a trade deal that is the cornerstone of Trump's legislative agenda and seen as beneficial to his reelection effort.